williamcroberts/tpm2-tools-wiki/Creating-Objects.md

 Before we create an object, it's important to understand the concept of hierarchies.
 The TPM 2.0 has 4 hierarchies, they are:
 1. platform - used by firmware and the OS
 2. owner - used by the owner (this is the one we will be using)
-3. endorsement - used for privacy sensitive keys
+3. endorsement - used for privacy sensitive keys, these keys are known to come from a valid TPM and platform.
 4. null - reset on every boot

 Each hierarchy is essentially a static seed value, with the exception of the null hierarchy, which is a new seed on every boot.